bitlogik/uniblow/README.md

 ### ERC20

-In ETH, BSC, MATIC, FTM, METIS, CELO, MOVR, AVAX or ARB, you can choose the ERC20 wallet account type option.
+In ETH, BSC, MATIC, FTM, METIS, CELO, GLMR, MOVR, AVAX or ARB, you can choose the ERC20 wallet account type option.
 Select a known preset token, or input an ERC20 custom token address.

 ### WalletConnect

-In ETH, BSC, MATIC, FTM, METIS, CELO, MOVR, AVAX or ARB, Uniblow can connect to a Dapp using the WalletConnect system.
+In ETH, BSC, MATIC, FTM, METIS, CELO, GLMR, MOVR, AVAX or ARB, Uniblow can connect to a Dapp using the WalletConnect system.
 Select WalletConnect in the wallet account type, input the wc URI and it will connect to the web3 app using WalletConnect.
 Note that in this mode, Uniblow disables sending any transaction from the GUI.